FrankHB/pl-docs/en-US/calling-for-language-features.md

 The typechecking is not allowed overall.
 It is users' freedom to derive the invariance kept by the type systems except the rules necessary to make the semantic model sufficiently meaningful.

-Although the concrete judgement of qualification is subjective, but clearly, the requirement type system shall at least allow undefined behavior in the most general cases.
+Although the concrete judgment of qualification is subjective, but clearly, the requirement type system shall at least allow undefined behavior in the most general cases.

 In this sense, it should be noted [the bottom type](https://en.wikipedia.org/wiki/Bottom_type) has special meaning on the purpose of the specification.
 It stands for "unpredictable (by design)" but not necessarily the "crashed" state (like [this](http://okmij.org/ftp/continuations/undelimited.html#introduction)).